ProductResearcherAI/Ycombinator/Application/ResearcherryAI_Application.md

 No

 ### **If you have not formed the company yet, describe the planned equity ownership breakdown among the founders, employees and any other proposed stockholders.
 If there are multiple founders, be sure to give the proposed equity ownership of each founder and founder title (e.g. CEO).
 (This question is as much for you as us.)**
-50% CTO
-49% CEO
+99% Founder (CEO/CTO)
-1% first angel investor/IR Director
+1% Angel investor/IR Director
-+4% as a success fee for IR Director from CEO equity

 ### **Have you taken any investment yet?**
 Yes